Eyes on the Prize: Improved Biological Surface Registration via Forward Propagation: Finding Meaningful Paths for Parallel Transport

 where $1 > \varepsilon > 0$ and $v_{x,s(t)}$ and $v_{s(t),y}$ are the initial condition vectors for the unit speed geodesic between $x$ and $s(t),$ and $s(t)$ and $y$ respectively.
-Then, given a Fermi coordinate neighborhood of $\gamma,$ there is a subneighborhood such that every path in $C_{x,y}^{\varepsilon}$ whose image is contained in the subneighborhood is necessarily a function of the coordinate in the neighborhood corresponding to the geodesic. \end{theorem} The condition in the above theorem is necessary but by no means sufficient for the eyes on the prize condition between $x$ and $y.$ Details are reserved for the appendix.
-Roughly speaking, the above theorem guarantees that, under reasonable assumptions, unit speed curves can be viewed as a function between two geodesics.
-Combined with curvature estimates in the appendix, we can obtain a worst case bound as to how much parallel transports along a curve differ from those along a geodesic.
-Thus, the imposition that the paths supported by our probability measure must satisfy the condition in Definition \ref{def:eyesOnPrize} is an attempt to limit the lack of quality of the correspondences.
+Then, given a Fermi coordinate neighborhood of $\gamma,$ there is a subneighborhood such that every path in $C_{x,y}^{\varepsilon}$ whose image is contained in the subneighborhood is necessarily a function of the coordinate in the neighborhood corresponding to the geodesic. \end{theorem}